All Laced Up: Critical reception

 Bruce Gillespie in Steam Engine Time 4 stated: "Today's reader might find the theme of alien visitation all too familiar, but it is difficult to emphasise how daring Chandler was to set his story in the Sydney he knew so well — the inner suburbs with their lace ironwork decorations, which were just becoming fashionable — and to have his main characters resemble closely himself and his wife.
 Until then, most Australian short stories had to be set in a never-never land, or somewhere in Britain or America."

 In Science Fiction Commentary 23, critic George Turner stated that "Chandler has been content to do what he knows he can do well.
 He is at all times an unpretentious writer who stays within his limits and rarely turns out a failure.
-This is backbone s f, the solid and unspectacu lar work which forms the springboard from which the more adventurous launch their flights.
+This is backbone s f, the solid and unspectacular work which forms the springboard from which the more adventurous launch their flights.
 Without the Chandlers to hold the s f line the Sturgeons and Aldisses and Delanys might never have been heard of."